-PUBLICATION: April 11, 2018
+PUBLICATION: May 31, 2018

 Alexandra Ellis served as the lead author for the report and led the systematic review and authorship of the comparative clinical effectiveness section in collaboration with Ifeoma Otuonye.
 Varun Kumar and Rick Chapman were responsible for oversight of the cost-effectiveness analyses and developed the budget impact model.
 Matt Seidner authored the section on coverage policies and clinical guidelines.
 David Rind and Steve Pearson provided methodologic guidance on the clinical and economic evaluations.
 The role of the University of Illinois, Chicago (UIC) modeling group is limited to the development of the cost-effectiveness model, and the resulting ICER reports do not necessarily represent the views of UIC.
-We would also like to thank Katherine Fazioli, Erin Lawler, Molly Morgan, Aqsa Mugal, and Leslie Xiong for their contributions to this report.
+The UIC modeling team would like to thank Kent Hanson, Samuel Hong, Jae Hyun Lee, and Adam Sassila for their contributions to the modeling literature search and review.
+ICER would also like to thank Laura Cianciolo, Katherine Fazioli, Erin Lawler, Molly Morgan, Aqsa Mugal, and Leslie Xiong for their contributions to this report.